IBM/gibbs-qalgrthms/README.md

 ## arxiv: xxx

-Use _main.ipynb_ for complete instructions for running the code.
+Follow the instructions on running the code in _main.ipynb_.

 ## Dependencies